SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Sign Language Recognition

-For the Greek SLR,~\cite{adaloglou2021comprehensive} conducted an extensive benchmark of several deep learning architectures to determine the most effective model.
-In their experiments, the best performance was achieved using a hybrid architecture combining an Inception-3D with a bidirectional Long Short-Term Memory (BiLSTM) module.
-This design allows the model to benefit both from spatiotemporal feature extraction (via Inception-3D) and from temporal sequence modeling (via BiLSTM).
+For the Greek sign language,~\cite{adaloglou2021comprehensive} conducted an extensive benchmark of several deep learning architectures to determine the most effective model.
+In their experiments, the best performance was achieved using a hybrid architecture combining an Inception-3D with a Bidirectional Long Short-Term Memory (BLSTM) module.
+This design allows the model to benefit both from spatiotemporal feature extraction (via Inception-3D) and from temporal sequence modeling (via BLSTM).
 With their architecture, they achieved an accuracy of 89.74\% on a vocabulary of 310 isolated signs.
 Recently, on this dataset,~\cite{papadimitriou2024large} introduced a multimodal framework that leverages both appearance-based information and skeleton-based information.
 For the appearance features, they used a ResNet2+1D network, while for skeleton sequences, they employed a spatio-temporal graph convolutional network.
-When applied to this dataset, the model achieved an accuracy of 96.21\%.
+When applied to this dataset, the model achieved 96.25\% accuracy.